Coming home to war: Afghan refugees return reluctantly from Pakistan

 “The cards will not be extended,” he said.
 “They expire at the end of this year.”

-There are four months left for the neighbors to patch things up, but for now the mood is hostile.
+There are four months left for the neighbours to patch things up, but for now the mood is hostile.

 Since Ghani pointed the finger of blame across the border for the attacks, Pakistani flags and currency have been burnt by protesters.
 Pakistani diplomats in Kabul say they are restricting their movements.